helldotrs/helldotrs/README.md

 - 💞️ I’m looking to collaborate on smaller PyGame and Python projects.
 - 💞️ I'm somewhat comfortable in Python, Php, JavaScript
 - 💞️ I've also touched on HTML, CSS, Bootstrap, React, C++, Java, LSL, Macromedia AS
-- 📫 How to reach me ...
+- 📫 How to reach me ... buy me a drink n a couple o shots!

 <!---
 hellmak/hellmak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.